danielprietsch/AgileDevOps/README.md

 Updates:

-1.1:  HTTPS Working with a invalid crt
+1.1: HTTPS Working with a invalid crt.
+1.2: Ansible codes using docker modules.